AstarNetwork/plonk/README.md

 ## Abstract

-We'd like to implement the plonk library as a pallet in order for developers to customize circuits and use the plonk protocol.
+We implemented the plonk library as a pallet in order for developers to customize circuits and use the plonk protocol on Substrate runtime.
+This project allowed us to use following functionalities.

-The following functions are the libraries we are going to implement as pallet and client.

-- Custom circuit builder
+- Custom circuit
 - Trusted setup
 - Generate proof
 - Verify proof

 ## Reference

-The tutorial importing `plonk-pallet` to runtime and node.
+The tutorial importing `plonk-pallet` to your pallet and test these plonk functions.
 - [Tutorial](https://astarnetwork.github.io/plonk/)

 The `pallet` dependencies rustdoc.